fededim/fededim.github.io/README.md

 ![Federico Di Marco](./Images/Federico_Di_Marco.jpg "Federico Di Marco")

-I'm a senior .NET software engineer in the second half of my forties.
+I'm a senior .NET software engineer, born in Genova, Italy, with a master degree in computer science, in the second half of his forties.
 Started using a computer at six years, gone through logo, basic, assembly, C/C++, java and finally to .NET and .NET core.
 Proficient also in databases, especially Sql Server and reporting.
 Let's say I have also some experience on security but mainly in the past, now things have become much more difficult and I do not have too much time to keep me updated, but sometimes I am still kicking in.
 Fan of videogames, technologies, motorbikes, travelling and comedy.

 Email: Federico Di Marco <fededim@gmail.com><br/>
 [Linkedin](https://www.linkedin.com/in/federicodimarco)<br/>